 Alcohol and Pork

 Being respectful towards visitors, Oman allows you to bring pork, and two liters of alcohol for non-muslims, but only via the airport.
 I encourage you to bring in the maximum as bar prices are steep.
-There is a duty-free shop just after immigration, but before customs for you to stock up so you don’t have to lug that homemade schnapps all the way to Oman; unless of course you will be sharing it with me.
+There is a duty-free shop just after immigration, but before customs.
+This allows you to stock up so you don’t have to lug that homemade schnapps all the way to Oman; unless of course you will be sharing it with me.
 Transporting alcohol by car through the land border is a big no-no and could cause a lot of problems for you.
+Keep in mind that the no alcohol is sold in the airport shop or any bar in the country during the month of Ramadan.

 Coming by Plane